Studying

 Upon completing the Master’s Programme in Theoretical and Computational Methods, you will:

-• Have a solid basis of skills in your chosen scientific field
+• Have a solid basis of skills in your chosen scientific field(s),

-• Have good skills in analytical and computational thinking and deduction
+• Have good skills in analytical and computational thinking and deduction,

-• Be able to apply theoretical and computational methods to the analysis and understanding of problems in various fields
+• Be able to apply theoretical and computational methods to the analysis and understanding of problems in various fields,

-As a graduate of this Master’s programme, you can work as an expert in many kinds of scientific jobs in the private and the public sectors.
+As a graduate of this Master’s programme, you can work as an expert in many kinds of scientific jobs across the private and the public sectors.
 The employment rate in this field is good.

-The programme’s strong scientific emphasis makes it a natural gateway to further studies in physics, mathematics, chemistry, and computer science.
+The programme’s particular scientific emphasis makes it a natural gateway to further studies in physics, mathematics, chemistry, and computer science.
 This will usually take place within one of the research groups working on the Kumpula campus.

 Structure and content